 Single-handed Sailing Races are staged during the summer season offering a different challenge for boat owners and crew.
 Three single-handed races are held, with both extras and no extras divisions, the first being a sprint around Motuihe, and then the Waiheke weekend, two passage races and a barbecue on the Saturday night between races.

 The BBYC Two-Handed Sailing Race Series is also is extremely popular. with two races spread over Summer.
 Again, the social side comes through with a barbecue after racing.

 Sunday Afternoon Winter Sailing is sailed on every second Sunday afternoon during the winter months, commencing on the second weekend in May.
 Racing is alternating Windward Leeward courses and Harbour Courses to provide a mix of sailing to keep the sailors entertained over winter.
 This series offers competitive racing over a number of divisions from trailer yachts to large keelboats, with or without extras.
 A complimentary ‘after race’ barbecue and prize giving is held at the Clubhouse.

-During Winter Months Only - check back for updates
+During Winter Months Only - Click here for further information

 REGATTAS AND MORE

 During the year BBYC holds championships for various keelboat classes including the Young 88 Owners Championships, Young 88 1-2-3 Series, Farr 1020 Nationals and Townson Chamionships.